 Figure 8.
 Axon crossing at the CNS midline.
-A) Schematic view of the human nervous system with brain (green), spinal cord, nerves and autonomous nervous system.
-B) Cross section through the developing vertebrate spinal cord (corresponding to boxed area in A) with blue axons crossing the midline.
+A) Schematic view of the human nervous system with brain (green), spinal cord and nerves (blue), and the autonomous nervous system (red).
+B) Cross section through the developing vertebrate spinal cord (corresponding to boxed area in A) with blue commissural axons crossing the midline.
 C-E) Different views of the developing ventral nerve cord of Drosophila (corresponding to boxed area in F); axons crossing the midline are shown in blue, ipsilateral axons in red; the specimen in E is stained with BP102 antibody (brown) which highlights the axonal area called neuropile (orange in C, D, F; a, anterior; p, posterior commissure).
 F) Top view of a Drosophila larva.